quilcummings/frontend-webdev/journal/project-one/project1-milestone1.md

 https://p5js.org/reference/
 https://www.fishbase.se/search.php

 In order to make this page responsive to different screen sizes, I’ll have the objects being drawn shrink along with the web page, most likely by making their sizes a fraction of the screen width.
-As another stretch goal, it would be cool to have it be locked to horizontal viewing on cell phones
+As another stretch goal, it would be cool to have it be locked to horizontal viewing on cell phones.

 ![My Image](images/webdev-project1-milestone1.jpg)